AgoraIO-Community/VisionLab-DoreSegment-SwiftUI/VisionLab-DoreSegment-SwiftUI-Guide.md

 }
 ```

 In the above snippet, we fetch an image from the app's bundle named `background-boat` if the background is now enabled.
 That image is passed through to DoreSegment so that it knows what image we want as the background.
 Then we call enableExtension again, either enabling or disabling the extension.
+The image used in the background is included in the GitHub project, but can also be downloaded [here](https://github.com/AgoraIO-Community/VisionLab-DoreSegment-SwiftUI/raw/main/VisionLab-DoreSegment-SwiftUI/Assets.xcassets/background-boat.imageset/background-boat.jpg).

 ---